ajitrajasekharan/bert_vector_clustering/README.md

 In essence clustering reorders the manuaally labeled entities for a term into the different context independent meanings of the term, based on the cased versions of the term in the vocabulary.

+# bootstrap labeling

+When starting in a new domain with no labels, start with an empty labels.txt and bootstrap_entities.txt.
+Cluster (run.sh with option 1 folllowed by 0) and then examine cluster pivots to label them.
+Then rerun clustering and select candidates from inferred.txt.
+Add this to bootstrap_entities.txt list and repeat.

 # License

 This repository is covered by MIT license.